(Application For Certification)

 |Committee Overseeing This Case:|

-The Energy Commission's facility certification process carefully examines public health and safety, environmental impacts and engineering aspects of proposed power plants and all related facilities such as electric transmission lines, natural gas pipelines, etc. The Energy Commission is the lead agency under the California Environmental Quality Act (CEQA) and has a certified regulatory program under CEQA.
+The California Energy Commission is the lead agency (for licensing thermal power plants 50 megawatts and larger) under the California Environmental Quality Act (CEQA) and has a certified regulatory program under CEQA.
 Under its certified program, the Energy Commission is exempt from having to prepare an environmental impact report.
 Its certified program, however, does require environmental analysis of the project, including an analysis of alternatives and mitigation measures to minimize any significant adverse effect the project may have on the environment.

 Siting, Transmission and Environmental Protection Division

 1516 Ninth Street, MS-15

 California Energy Commission